flairNLP/flairnlp.github.io/docs/tutorial-basics/tagging-sentiment.md

 Showing us that the sentence overall is tagged to be of POSITIVE sentiment.

-## Tagging sentiment with our fast model​
+## Tagging sentiment with our fast model

 We also offer an RNN-based variant which is faster but less accurate.
 Use it like this: